 Payday loans do not affect your credit and it will not make your credit score worsen.
 If you are fall behind on repayments and are unable to keep up with them, then yes, it will cause your credit score to go down.

 But just having a payday loan open will not negatively impact your score.
 However, it is noted that some mortgage lenders are more cautious to lend to customers who have a recent history of payday loans, regardless of whether they were paid on time or not.

-Yes, very much so, if you fall behind on your scheduled repayments, this will cause your credit score to fall and you will need to get into the swing of paying off loans on time again for it to improve.
+Payday loans can even hurt your credit score if you fall behind on your scheduled repayments, as this will cause your credit score to fall and you will need to get into the swing of paying off loans on time again for it to improve.

 Yes, payday loans will show up on your credit report and they go to credit bureaus who hold real-time information of every individual in the US.

 This type of product is like any other credit card, bill or personal loan, since it is included in your credit report and therefore updates if you pay it off on time or miss any repayments – and this is important since every potential lender or vendor you work with needs to know what your most recent financial position is.

 Why Might a Payday Loan Not Be a Good Way to Improve My Credit Score?